In true crime the clichés are inescapable.

 Clark has yet to be forensically tied to the Faulkner murders, but to most local residents his guilt is a foregone conclusion.

-Assuming the identity of the Faulkners’ killer is clear, there’s still one mystery left unsolved;
+Assuming the identity of the Faulkners’ killer is settled, there’s still one mystery left unsolved;

 was Clark responsible for the rash of murdered mannequins?